 07. It doesn’t work on mobile

-The best way for someone to view your portfolio is always going to be on a big, beautiful widescreen monitor.
+The best way for someone to view your portfolio is always going to be on a big, beautiful widescreen monitor (see our best ultrawide monitors).
 But you can’t guarantee that’s what will happen.

 These days, it’s increasingly likely that potential clients and employers will be viewing your portfolio site on mobile devices.
 So you need to make sure it’s not going to look awful on a small screen.